sonatype/nexus-maven-plugins/staging/maven-plugin/README.md

 where it is expected that you stage the "exact image" of the source to the staging repository, like some locally deployed repository produced by maven-deploy-plugin + altDeploymentRepository switch.
 Staging happens against a staging directory created on Nexus instance that's baseURL is set plugin configuration.

+This mode is used only by it's own special goal, the `deploy-staged-repository`.
+The "plain" `deploy` goal will never use this mode.

 This mode is new in version 1.1.